Quick link: Resources

-Join our Kidney Community today - to receive our monthly Kidney Community News which brings you news of interest from the kidney world, local support group activities and events, latest research and more.
-Subscribe via email to firstname.lastname@example.org providing your name, professional details, city, state, country and interest in CKD.
+To receive our monthly Kidney Community News subscribe via email to firstname.lastname@example.org providing your name, professional details, city, state, country and interest in CKD

 Abdomen: The area of the body that contains the pancreas, stomach, intestines, liver, gallbladder and other organs.